nmoreaud/unique-movies/README.md

 ## Contribute

 If you want to contribute, pick a task in this todolist :
-* Graphical user interface with Tkinter (or another library generaly packaged with python)
+* Graphical user interface with Tkinter (or another library generaly packaged with python) in which you can :
+  * delete duplicates (with a confirm button)
+  * mark false positives
+  * simplify file names (with
+  * edit rules (blacklist keywords, ignore subdirectory, ignore some file names, etc)
+  * launch two movies side by side to compare them (ex VLC
+* Merge 2 movie databases without copying the duplicates
 * Decode video parts and compare them
-* Merge 2 movie databases without copying the duplicates.
+* Blacklist keywords depending on the locale
+* Installer
+* Persistent cache based on files metadata